debapriyo007/Mini-Projects/readme.md

 - #### **Description of the project.**

 - **A delightful web project that brings a touch of magic to your daily dose of inspiration!
-Immerse yourself in a world of uplifting quotes presented in the form of captivating cards, with some crazy motion animations.You have to Drag each card and see the crazy effects**
+Immerse yourself in a world of uplifting quotes presented in the form of captivating cards, with some crazy motion animations.You have to Drag each cards and see the crazy effects.**

 ## 👉 [**Visit Now**](https://quotesdocs.netlify.app/)